Nationals vs. Mets Player Props Betting Odds

 Thomas Stats

-- Lane Thomas has 38 hits with four doubles, a triple, four home runs and 10 walks.
-He has driven in 18 runs with three stolen bases.
+- Lane Thomas has 40 hits with four doubles, a triple, four home runs, 10 walks and 18 RBI.
+He's also stolen four bases.

 Thomas Recent Games